HOW WE WORK

 Multimodal approach to your dog’s Recovery and Wellbeing

 At Paws4Paws we take a multimodal approach to ensure your dog receives the best possible care.
 This means we use various methods, therapies and interventions to address your dog’s condition.
-We use remedial massage techniques, myofascial pain release, trigger point therapy, proprioceptive and strengthening exercises to manage and address your dogs injury or condition.
+We use remedial massage techniques, myofascial pain release, trigger point therapy, proprioceptive exercises, accupressure and rehabilitative strengthening exercises to manage and address your dogs injury or condition.

 However, our experience has shown that physical therapy is most effective in conjunction with other changes and interventions such as weight management, lifestyle changes, home environment modifications, supplements and, if necessary, non-steroidal anti-inflammatories or other pain medication.